kexin-yang/kexin-yang.github.io/_pages/about.md

   **Research Interest**

    My research focus on **learning science and technology**, including AI in education, intelligent tutoring systems (ITS), language technology and educational robots.
-My goal is to make education easier and more effective.
+My goal is to make learning easier and more effective for students, and teaching more efficient for teachers.

    I also study the mechanism of **crowdsourcing and teachersourcing**, to improve the ITS development and design process, increase teachers' configurability and satisfaction.